pmagdon/cloud_detection/docs/source/materials.rst

 the blue spectral band test, another two tests are run after the first one, whose aim is to assure that the detected sudden increase of the reflectance value is really due to a cloud.

-The first of these two test compares the increase of reflection in the blue band with the one in the red band.
+The first of these two test compares the increase of reflection in the blue band with the one in the red band (See `Red blue test`_).
 If the increase of reflectance in the red band is much greater than the variation in the blue band, it is assumed that the identified variation in the blue band is not due to a cloud, but has other causes.
 This causes could be that a field is cropped or ploughed in agriculture landscapes or that vegetation dries quickly in forest landscapes, which all cause a high reflection on the red spectral band.
 How much greater needs to be the variation in the red band than in the blue